uk000/goto/README.md

 # <a name="server-ad-hoc-payload"></a>
 ## > Ad-hoc Payload
 This URI responds with a random-generated payload of the requested size.
 Payload size can be a numeric value or use common byte size conventions: `K`, `KB`, `M`, `MB`.
 Payload size is only limited by the memory available to the `goto` process.
-The response carries an additional header `Goto-Payload-Length` in additionl to the standard header `Content-Length` to identify the size of the response payload.
+The response carries an additional header `Goto-Payload-Length` in addition to the standard header `Content-Length` to identify the size of the response payload.

 #### API
 |METHOD|URI|Description|